-These are clearly very complicated issues, and the solutions will depend upon how the importance of renewable energy is ranked vis-à-vis other priorities, such as "strict" cost causation, lower rates, and similar factors.
-However, if the U.S. really intends to pursue renewable energy and if FERC becomes the focus for this development due to Congressional gridlock, then we believe that several conclusions follow.
+These are clearly very complicated issues, and the solutions will depend upon how the importance of renewable energy is ranked vis-à-vis other priorities,

 First, cost responsibility for system upgrades should be broadly based, reflecting the benefits that renewable energy projects provide to all citizens.
 The burdens of renewable energy should not be restricted to a few, as the benefits serve all.
-This suggests that, at the very least, there should be broad allocation of the costs of high-voltage transmission to move renewable generation to load.
+This suggests that, at the very least, there should be broad allocation of the costs of high voltage transmission to move renewable generation to load.

 Second, there should be consistency in the process.
-It makes little sense for a generator and a market to deal with multiple transmission systems, each of which takes a different approach.
+It make little sense for a generator and a market to deal with multiple transmission systems, each of which takes a different approach.
 That effectively results in no policy at all.